-If you’re a IT or procurement professional and responsible for conducting a RFP for your company’s phone and internet services, here are some items to look out for:
+If you’re a IT or procurement professional and responsible for conducting a RFP for your company, here are some telecom procurement strategies to weave into the process:

 This is the seventh installment of CarrierBid’s eleven part series on the telecom procurement process.

 A single, realistic revenue commitment is far less onerous than many circuit commitments.
 If you have a revenue commitment in the 50 to 60% range, you should be able to negotiate rate revues around mid term.
 Individual circuit commitments that expire at different times reduce your leverage and are difficult to manage.

 If you rely on a carrier to determine your voice and data traffic levels, most likely you’ll have commitment levels that are high and difficult to achieve and be more likely to experience short fall penalties.
 Higher commitments will reduce your leverage and flexibility.

 If you’ve been assigned the task to negotiate new pricing for your company’s telecom services, expect your carrier account team to engage their executive management for assistance – who will approach your company’s executive management and undermine your efforts.